The Children’s Place (NASDAQ:PLCE) Raised to “Neutral” at Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell

-The Children’s Place (NASDAQ:PLCE) was upgraded by stock analysts at Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell from a “sell” rating to a “neutral” rating in a report issued on Friday, PriceTargets.com reports.
-The brokerage presently has a $95.00 price target on the stock, up from their prior price target of $50.00.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell’s price target suggests a potential upside of 2.22% from the stock’s current price.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell upgraded shares of The Children’s Place (NASDAQ:PLCE) from a sell rating to a neutral rating in a research note published on Thursday morning, Benzinga reports.
+They currently have $95.00 price objective on the stock, up from their previous price objective of $50.00.

-Hedge funds and other institutional investors have recently bought and sold shares of the business.
+Several large investors have recently made changes to their positions in the stock.
 Harvest Fund Management Co.
-Ltd bought a new stake in The Children’s Place in the 1st quarter valued at about $26,000.
-The PNC Financial Services Group Inc. boosted its holdings in The Children’s Place by 22.2% in the 1st quarter.
-The PNC Financial Services Group Inc. now owns 1,002 shares of the company’s stock valued at $69,000 after purchasing an additional 182 shares during the period.
-FORA Capital LLC bought a new stake in The Children’s Place in the 1st quarter valued at about $95,000.
-Silvant Capital Management LLC bought a new stake in shares of The Children’s Place during the 1st quarter worth approximately $112,000.
-Finally, Zurcher Kantonalbank Zurich Cantonalbank lifted its holdings in shares of The Children’s Place by 57.2% during the 1st quarter.
-Zurcher Kantonalbank Zurich Cantonalbank now owns 1,728 shares of the company’s stock worth $120,000 after acquiring an additional 629 shares during the period.
+Ltd acquired a new stake in shares of The Children’s Place during the first quarter valued at about $26,000.
+The PNC Financial Services Group Inc. increased its stake in shares of The Children’s Place by 22.2% in the first quarter.
+The PNC Financial Services Group Inc. now owns 1,002 shares of the company’s stock worth $69,000 after buying an additional 182 shares during the last quarter.
+FORA Capital LLC bought a new stake in shares of The Children’s Place in the first quarter worth $95,000.
+Silvant Capital Management LLC acquired a new stake in The Children’s Place in the first quarter valued at $112,000.
+Finally, Zurcher Kantonalbank Zurich Cantonalbank boosted its stake in The Children’s Place by 57.2% during the 1st quarter.
+Zurcher Kantonalbank Zurich Cantonalbank now owns 1,728 shares of the company’s stock valued at $120,000 after acquiring an additional 629 shares during the last quarter.

 The Children's Place, Inc operates as a children's specialty apparel retailer.
 The company operates through two segments, The Children's Place U.S. and The Children's Place International.
 It sells apparel, footwear, accessories, and other items for children; and designs, contracts to manufacture, and sells merchandise under the proprietary The Children's Place, Place, Baby Place, Gymboree brand names.